 Fujifilm's GFX-50S is a high-end medium-format digital mirror-less camera, that sports a 51.4mp sensor (43.8x32.9 mm), Fujifilm's latest X-Processor Pro and a new GF lens mount.
 The GFX-50S has a 3.2" tilting LCD and a 1280x960 OLED microdisplay based EVF (probably MicroOLED's MDP-02).
 On the top of the camera there is an E Ink display that shows the camera settings and status in highly readable way.

 This page lists all digital cameras with OLED displays.
 OLED are used as screens mostly in compact cameras, but the technology is also starting to appear in DSLRs and high-end models.

-The X-T10 will ship in June 2015 for $799.95 (body only).
+The FZ2500 will ship in November for $1,199.

 Panasonic's Lumix DMC-G85 (G80 in some regions) is a mirrorless camera that sports a 16MP sensor, weather/dust proofing, 4K video support, Wi-Fi and an XGA OLED EVF with a high magnification ratio (35mm camera equivalent).

 The G85 will launch in the US for $899 (body-only).